 - Courageous Conviction: The X factor of HR!
 The best HR professionals have a sense of purpose, believe passionately in what they are doing and are willing to stand up and be counted.
 HR needs the courage to fight its corner and to sometimes make mistakes.
 But it’s important to recognise that sometimes, you can only go as fast as the business.

 So how do you match up?
-Is it too much for one person to juggle, or are there any other competencies you think should be added to the list?
+What’s your HR forecast looking like?
+And is it too much for one person to juggle, or are there any other competencies you think should be added to the list?
 Let us have your views.